 Intrusion Prevention Systems (IPS), can definitely deliver next-level security technology to provide security at all system levels from the operating system kernel to network data packets.
 An IPS will support various policies and rules for tracking network traffic and for alerting system or network administrators to suspicious traffic.

-Besides triggering alerts in the face of potential attacks, an IPS will also employ active defences to stop it.
+Besides triggering alerts in the face of potential attacks, an IPS will also employ active defenses to stop it.
 An IPS has the ability to prevent known intrusion signatures and can also prevent some unknown attacks due to its database of generic attack behavior.
-In combination with an IDS and an application layer firewall, an a well-designed IPS is generally considered “state of the art” in network protection.
+In combination with an IDS and an application layer firewall, a well-designed IPS is generally considered “state of the art” in network protection.

 Network-based vs. Host-based IPS